 What is an attractive nuisance?

 A possessor of premises or chattel can be liable for harming children trespassing if the condition of the premises or the chattel causes injury or death to a child if the following conditions are met:

 (1) The possessor knows or has reason to know that children are likely to trespass where the condition exists;

 (2) The condition is one which the possessor knows or has reason to know that the condition involves an unreasonable risk of injury or death to children;

 (3) The children because of their youth do not discover the condition or realize its risk;

 (4) The ease of utility of maintaining the condition and the burden of eliminating the danger are slight compared with the risk to children involved; and

 (5) The possessor fails to exercise reasonable care to eliminate the danger or to otherwise protect children.

-If you believe that your child was the victim of an attractive nuisance, you may call the Law office of Jennie Clark, Attorney at Law, L.L.C. at (503) 238-1010 for free short phone consultation on the matter.
+If you believe that your child was the victim of an attractive nuisance, you may call Clark Law & Associates, L.L.C. at (503) 238-1010 for a free short phone consultation on the matter.